maranomynet/is-kennitala/README.md

 #### Zod validation example

-Here's an example of how `parseKennitala` can be used in a `zod` transform to return the branded types above.
+Here's a quick example of how `parseKennitala` can be used in a `zod` transform to return the branded types above.

 ```ts
 import { z } from 'zod';